-Sarah Brightman an international singing superstar, is the world’s biggest selling Soprano.
+Sarah Brightman an international singing superstar, is the world’s biggest-selling Soprano.
 She pioneered the classical crossover music movement and is famed for possessing a vocal range of over 3 octaves.
-Sarah is the only artist to have simultaneously topped the Billboard dance and classical music charts.
-Her voice has rung out from theatres, arenas, cathedrals, world heritage centers and Olympic stadiums, bringing to life some of the world’s most beautiful music.
+Sarah Brightman is the only artist to have simultaneously topped the Billboard dance and classical music charts.
+Her voice has rung out from theaters, arenas, cathedrals, world heritage centers, and Olympic stadiums, bringing to life some of the world’s most beautiful music.
 Sarah’s work transcends any specific musical genre, synthesizing many influences and inspirations into a unique sound and vision.
 Today, she remains among the world’s most prominent performers, with global sales of 30 million units having received more than 180 gold and platinum awards in over 40 countries.

 How did the project “Royal Christmas Gala” started?